bgcasey/geospatial_catalog_and_management_guide/README.md

 # Spatial Data Catalog and Management Guide
 ![In Development](https://img.shields.io/badge/Status-In%20Development-yellow)

-A spatial data catalog and guide for sourcing, organizing, and extracting spatial covariates.
+A spatial data catalog and data management guide.

+for sourcing, organizing, and extracting spatial covariates.
 View a working list of predictor variables [here](https://github.com/bgcasey/spatial_data_catalog/blob/main/predictor_variable_list.csv).

+The catalog documents all spatial data that has been pre-processed for the ABMI Science Centre.
+The catalog includes metadata, the relative path to the data on the Science Centre's internal server, and links to preprocessing scripts.

+This is a sibling repository to the Science Centre's geoprocessing/extraction repository.
+Which contains genalized preprossing scripts and functions and vignette for summarizing spatial data to points and polygons using R.

 ---